edwardhough/Elk-Stack-Project/README.md

 A reusable Ansible Playbook is employed to accomplish the task.
 The playbook is duplicated below.

-To use this playbook, log into the Jump Box, then run the command: `ansible-playbook install_elk.yml elk`.
+To use this playbook, log into the jump box, then run the command: `ansible-playbook install_elk.yml elk`.
 This runs the `install_elk.yml` playbook on the `elk` host.

 ### Access Policies
 The machines on the internal network are NOT exposed to the public Internet.

-Only the **jump box** machine can accept connections from the Internet.
+Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the IP address `216.106.133.65`

 Machines _within_ the network can only be accessed by each other.
 The DVWA 1 and DVWA 2 VMs send traffic to the ELK server.